Author: Yotam Ottolenghi, Helen Goh

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-When I saw Sweet by Yotam Ottolenghi and Helen Goh was available for request, I was instantly excited to give it a try.
-I have never had the pleasure of visiting an Ottolenghi restaurant, however it is definitely one thing on my travel to-do list.
+Sweet by Yotam Ottolenghi and Helen Goh is the perfect alternative for anyone who still needs to visit an Ottolenghi restaurant.
 The images are stunning, the layout is simple, and the instructions are easy to follow.
 That being said, depending on where you live, some of the interesting ingredients required to create these unique treats may be hard to find.

 A Collection of Treats for the Year